felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 and homework; some can be quite fun, relaxing, enlightening to read, without creating headaches or feeling like puzzles.
 A book you chose almost certainly contains the answer to the question that made you choose it.
-Imagine how you will feel when you finally get the answer you craved!
+Imagine how you will feel when your book show you a new way to think about a specific problem you couldn't quite put your finger on.
+Personally, this is among the most freeing experiences I have felt yet.

 Learning  does not have to be  a skill. **We are all lifelong learners.** What allows some people to learn faster than others is that they have created and